microsoftgraph/msgraph-cli-archived/README.md

 ```

 #### Extensions
-You can manage extensions using the `extension` command
+You can manage extensions using the `extension` command.
+Currently, beta commands aren't shipped with the CLI and are available as extensions.

 To view the list of available extensions, use the `list-available` sub-command
 ```shell